 This guide covers a lot of ground quickly and skips some finer points of credit card processing.
 If you have questions along the way, we are happy to provide answers.
-Please post your questions on our Facebook wall at https://www.facebook.com/cardfellow, or email them to info @ cardfellow.com.
+Please post your questions on our Facebook page or email them to email@example.com.

-You are also encouraged to visit CardFellow's blog for a wealth of useful information about credit card processing.
+You can also search the CardFellow blog for a wealth of useful information about credit card processing.

 Banks that issue credit cards to consumers play a big role in credit card processing.
-In addition to putting plastic in consumers' hands, issuing banks have a big influence on the rates that businesses pay to accept cards.
+In addition to putting plastic in consumers’ hands, issuing banks influence the rates that businesses pay to accept cards.
 JPMorgan Chase and Bank of America are examples of large issuing banks.